Edaaltuntas/Edaaltuntas/README.md

 <img align='right' src="https://github-readme-stats.vercel.app/api?username=Edaaltuntas&show_icons=true&theme=dracula">

 ## 😎 Eda's Github Profile
 I am Eda.
 I have good technical skills, I am good at social relations, quick learner and inclined to team work.
-I have been moderating to a crowded group in discord and Twitch(Lunizzers). ln addition to this, I am a member of QTurkey, I take charge in community management, mentoring in workshops and taking part in the organizations of hackathon .
-I am a Co-founder of teknikafa.com which was launched by three other friends.
-Besides I have been in a new organization called a Aramis which contains a number of projects.
+I'm interested in quantum technologies, cybersecurity and artificial intelligence.
 ## 🤙🏻 You can reach out

 Feel free to contact me about the problems.
 I will try to help as much as I can 😉